alihadimoghadam/Fourier-Analysis-Visualizer/README.md

 This program is designed to calculate and visualize the impulse response, output signal, Fourier series coefficients, and Fourier transform of a given input signal.

+## About

+The Signal Analysis and Visualization Tool is a Python program that allows users to analyze and visualize the characteristics of a given input signal.
+It calculates and displays the impulse response, output signal, Fourier series coefficients, and Fourier transform of the input signal.

+With this tool, users can gain insights into the behavior of a signal, examine its frequency components, and understand the effects of convolution with an impulse response.
+The program provides both numerical outputs and visual representations of the analyzed signals and coefficients.

+It serves as a useful tool for students, researchers, and engineers working in the field of signal processing, allowing them to explore and analyze various signals and gain a better understanding of their frequency content and behavior.

+The program is written in Python and utilizes popular libraries such as numpy for numerical computations and matplotlib for plotting.
+It offers customization options to adjust parameters and settings according to specific analysis requirements.

+The Signal Analysis and Visualization Tool is designed to be user-friendly, providing clear and concise results while allowing for further customization and expansion based on individual needs and preferences.

 ## Prerequisites

 - Python 3.x